- Getting Started

 - Courses which are required for a program or major.

 - Courses or content which are only presented once.

 Course Accessibility Review (CAR) template: To be used during course remediation, course consults, etc.

-Course Accessibility Badge (CAB) letter template: Use to indicate completion of the Digital Content team accessibility remediation process.
+Course Accessibility Badge (CAB) letter template: Use to indicate completion of the Digital Experience team accessibility remediation process.

 Why is this valuable?

 - Our partners have indicated that this data-driven approach best meets their needs.

 - Our students accessibility interns have indicated that this process allows them to stay more organized when working on courses and when looking back at past courses.

 - The Digital Experience Team is hoping to better track and represent the great progress that is being made to university executive stakeholders.
 This data-driven approach allows us to track more detailed information about course accessibility improvements at MSU.

 - Our partners have indicated that they want to see a certification for accessibility improvements to courses.